 CUSP — The CU Stereotyping and Prejudice Lab — meets weekly throughout the year to design, evaluate, and learn about research on this topic of inquiry.
-Headed by social psychologists Irene Blair, Josh Correll, Tiffany Ito, and Bernadette Park, CUSP offers a unique venue for students and faculty to present their work and receive feedback throughout all stages of the research process.
+Headed by social psychologists Tiffany Ito and Evava (Eva) Pietri, CUSP offers a unique venue for students and faculty to present their work and receive feedback throughout all stages of the research process.
 Attendees typically include participating faculty, their graduate students, and undergraduate research assistants.

 The CUSP lab conducts both basic and applied research related to stereotyping, prejudice, and intergroup relations.
 We seek to understand the core psychological processes that influence these constructs, examining their operation in both laboratory and field settings.
 We use a broad set of measures in this work, including traditional surveys and questionnaires, computerized tasks that tap these variables at more automatic or spontaneous levels, and neural indicators of the actual brain activity that underlies these processes.